MagedMohamedTurk/Turbomachinery-Rotors-Balancing/docs/source/README.rst

 to provide programmers with tools to analyze balancing flexible rotors.

-.. note:: This is **not** a user interacting program which asks for inputs and give outputs back.
-A premitive trial by me was :ref:`this program <module>` *(which still needs heavy documentation to be used properly)*.
+.. note:: This is **not** a user interacting program which asks for inputs and gives outputs back.
+A premitive trial by me was
+   :ref:`this program <module>` *(which still needs software refactoring and heavy documentation to be used properly)*.